Brian Scarlett

-Life
+Early life and education

-Scarlett was born 11 July 1938 in Biddulph, Staffordshire, England.
+Scarlett was born on 11 July 1938 in Biddulph, Staffordshire, England.

-He attended Wolstanton Grammar School and the University of Durham, gaining a BSc in physics in 1959.
-By 1964 Scarlett had earned a PhD from the same institution, having also migrated from Hatfield College to University College for his doctoral studies.
+He attended Wolstanton Grammar School and the University of Durham, graduating with a BSc in physics in 1959.
+He completed a M.Sc. degree from the same institution in 1964.

-He died 2 September 2004 in Gainesville, Florida, being survived by his wife Joan, son Ian, and daughters Diane and Judy.

 Career

-In 1964 he joined the United Kingdom Atomic Energy Authority.
-In 1966 he obtained a research assistant post at the Nottingham and District Technical College where he began his research on particle technology.
-In 1969 he moved to the chemical engineering department of Loughborough University of Technology.
+In 1964 he joined the United Kingdom Atomic Energy Authority, and was based at Chapelcross nuclear power station in Annan.
+Two years later he obtained a research assistantship at the Nottingham and District Technical College, where he was first introduced to the subject of particle technology.
+He moved to the Department of Chemical Engineering at Loughborough University of Technology in 1969, becoming leader of the particle technology group and senior lecturer.

-He stayed there until 1983 when he moved to Delft University of Technology as a full professor, of chemical technology in the Departments of chemical engineering, mechanical engineering and mining.
-In 2000 he moved to the University of Florida as full professor in the National Science Foundation Engineering Research Centre, in particle science and technology, forming the largest academic group in powder mechanics in the US.
-He continued there until his death.

-Other activities

-Politics

 While at Loughborough, Scarlett served as a local councillor for Charnwood District Council and was appointed to represent Leicestershire County Council on the Trent River Authority, where he rose to the position of Chairman of Water Management.
 He contemplated a full-time career in politics, but decided to stay as an academic.

-Committees

-Scarlett served on several committees, including as the Chairman of the ISO Committee TC/24- “Methods of Particle Sizing other than Sieving”, Chairman of the Particle Size group of the Royal Society of Chemistry, and Secretary of the Particle Technology Subject group of the Institution of Chemical Engineers.
-He was a member of the AIChE Particle Technology Forum and of the Working Party on Particle Characterization and Agglomeration for the European Federation of Chemical Engineering.

-Quote

-"A particle size measurement does not have a meaning unless the objective of the measurement is also specified.
-Thus, the techniques which should be used depend entirely on the accuracy required and the circumstances of the place and time in which the measurements must be made.
-There is no such thing as the “best” particle size technique unless the circumstances are also specified."
+In 1983, Scarlett was appointed professor of chemical technology at Delft University of Technology.
+His inaugural lecture set out his conception of particle technology as a multidisciplinary field, emphasising the importance of particle characterisation and the standardisation of particle-analysis techniques.
+He led a large research group at Delft, supervising around 50 doctoral and nearly 150 master's and engineering theses.

+In 1990 he moved to the University of Florida as full professor in the National Science Foundation Engineering Research Centre, in particle science and technology, forming the largest academic group in powder mechanics in the US.

+Scarlett was also involved in developing standards for particle measurement and served as chairman of the ISO technical committee concerned with particle characterisation.
+During his career, he produced around 350 publications and conference presentations.

+Personal life

+Scarlett's dress sense was "very conservative" and, despite the hot climate, he exclusively wore suits and ties during his period working at the University of Florida.

+Scarlett died on 2 September 2004 in Gainesville, Florida.
+He was survived by his wife Joan, son Ian, and daughters Diane and Judy.

-Honours and legacy
+Honours

 Scarlett was a Fellow of the Royal Academy of Engineering, a Fellow of the Institute of Physics, and a Fellow of the Institution of Chemical Engineers.
 He was awarded honorary doctorates (DSc) by the University of Coimbra (1997) and Loughborough University (1999).

-In 2000, the American Institute of Chemical Engineers gave him their Award for Lifetime Achievement in Particle Technology.

-In 2006 the Fifth World Congress on Particle Technology had a Brian Scarlett Memorial Session of invited papers, with another at the Seventh in 2014.

-In 2010 a Brian Scarlett Scholarship Fund was set up by the Royal Society of Chemistry to support student travel to particle technology events.